GoogleCloudPlatform/functions-framework-python/README.md

 ```

 To enable automatic unmarshalling, set the function signature type to `event`
-using a command-line flag or an environment variable.
+ using the `--signature-type` command-line flag or the `FUNCTION_SIGNATURE_TYPE` environment variable.
 By default, the HTTP
 signature will be used and automatic event unmarshalling will be disabled.

 For more details on this signature type, see the Google Cloud Functions